Skip to content

 • Qualifies as a public service organization for the Public Service Loan Forgiveness Program

 Child Care Aware of Minnesota is a statewide early childhood leader driving change through partnerships to build an equitable, high-quality early care and education system that meets the needs of Minnesota’s families and children.
-We pride ourselves on being a great place to work, offering competitive benefits, a flexible work environment, and opportunities for long-term professional growth.
+We pride ourselves on being a great place to work, offering competitive benefits, flexible work environment, and opportunities for long-term professional growth.
 We are looking for team members who are passionate, adaptable, and interested in high-impact work that influences systems statewide.
-Embedding equity in organizational practices is a core value, and we are committed to diversity, equity, and inclusion in hiring, promotion, and workplace culture.
+Embedding equity in organizational practices is a core value and we are committed to diversity, equity and inclusion in hiring, promotion, and workplace culture.

 Position Description